croz-ltd/klokwrk-project/support/documentation/article/modules-and-packages/old/modulesAndPackages-old.md

 If we have multiple domains using the same tech stack, domain libraries can be pulled out into the generic libraries layer to make them more available.
 Besides, domain libraries can also contain
 "incubating" libraries that are destined to be generic and widely reusable at the end.
 But for various reasons, it is more convenient to keep them at the domain level temporarily.

-Let's look quickly at what each of these modules contains. `cargotracker-lib-axon-cqrs` includes helpers that ease some aspects of working with Axon APIs.
+Let's look quickly at what each of these modules contains. `cargotracking-lib-axon-cqrs` includes helpers that ease some aspects of working with Axon APIs.
 Module `cargotracker-lib-axon-logging` provides logging infrastructure that gives more insight into the inner working of various Axon components. `cargotracker-lib-axon-api` brings in base classes and interfaces for working with commands and events.